TleukhanDMussin/Kazakh_Letter_Recognition/README.md

 # Kazakh Character Detection Using YOLO

 This repository contains code for training and evaluating a **YOLO-based object detection model** for detecting Kazakh characters from images.
-The project was presented at **SII 2024** and is based on an older release of the Allegro Hand ROS package.
+The project was implemented for ELCE 455 (Machine Learning) course.

 ## Project Overview